plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 A Politique of the Cercle may add to this process, but may not conflict with any rules or requirements defined in this Article of the Constitution.

-#### 3.5.4 Agenda Building
+#### 3.4.4 Agenda Building

 The Facilitateur builds an agenda of Tensions to process by soliciting agenda items from all participants.
 The Facilitateur must do this in the meeting and not beforehand.
 Each participant may add as many agenda items as desired by providing a short label for each, with no explanation or discussion allowed.
 Participants may add more agenda items during the meeting, between the processing of any existing agenda items.

 For a regular Gouvernance Meeting, the Facilitateur may choose the order in which to process agenda items.
 However, on request of a meeting participant, any agenda item calling for an election must go before all others.
 For a special Gouvernance Meeting scheduled on request of a participant, that participant may choose the agenda order.

-Agenda items are processed one at a time.
-To process a request for an election, the Facilitateur uses the ***“Integrative Election Process”*** defined below.
-To process anything else, the Facilitateur uses the ***“Integrative Decision-Making Process”*** defined below.
+Les points d'Agenda sont traités un à la fois.
+POur traiter une demande d'élection, le Facilitateur utilise le Processus D'Election INtégratif.
+Pour traiter quoi que ce soit d'autre, le Facilitateur utilise le Processus de Prise de Décision Intégratif défini ci-dessous.

-#### 3.5.5 Integrative Decision-Making Process
+#### 3.4.5 Integrative Decision-Making Process

-The Facilitateur must enact the Integrative Decision-Making Process as follows:
+The Facilitateur must enact the ***"Integrative Decision-Making Process"*** as follows:

 - **(a) Present Proposal:** First, the Proposer may describe the Tension and present a Proposal to address it.
 On the Proposer's request, the Facilitateur may allow others to help craft a Proposal.
 However, the Facilitateur must focus this help solely on getting to an initial Proposal to address the Proposer's Tension.
 The Facilitateur must disallow discussing other Tensions or concerns about the Proposal.
 - **(b) Clarifying Questions:** Once the Proposer makes a Proposal, others may ask clarifying questions.
 These must be to better understand the Proposal or the Tension behind it.
 The Proposer may answer each question, or may decline to do so.
 The Facilitateur must stop any reactions or opinions expressed about the Proposal, and prevent discussion of any kind.
 Participants may also ask the Secrétaire to read the Proposal or show any existing Gouvernance, during this step or at any other time when the participant is allowed to speak, and the Secrétaire must do so.